-- 233 IEEE Comment at 3-4. - 234 Trail of Bits Comment at 2. - 235 See, e.g., ForHumanity Comment at 7. - 236 See, e.g., Global Partners Digital Comment at 4 ("HRIA methodologies must be adapted to best fit the needs of external stakeholders and must be responsive to the specific contexts" OR 'human rights due diligence or HRIAs critically require ensuring meaningful participation in the risk identification and comments about the impacts, its severity and likelihood, and development of harm prevention and mitigation measures from potentially affected groups and other relevant stakeholders in the context of implementation of the AI system under evaluation.); Center for Democracy & Technology Comment at 26 ("[Human rights impact assessments] are intended to identify potential impacts of an AI system on human rights ranging from privacy and non-discrimination to freedom of expression and association."). - 237 See, e.g., Mozilla Open Source Audit Tooling (OAT) Comment at 7; ARC Comment at 5. - 238 NIST AI RMF Playbook, https://airc.nist.gov/AI\RMF\Knowledge\Base/Playbook.
+- 233 IEEE Comment at 3-4. - 234 Trail of Bits Comment at 2. - 235 See, e.g., ForHumanity Comment at 7. - 236 See, e.g., Global Partners Digital Comment at 4 ("HRIA methodologies must be adapted to best fit the needs of external stakeholders and must be responsive to the specific contexts" OR 'human rights due diligence or HRIAs critically require ensuring meaningful participation in the risk identification and comments about the impacts. its severity and likelihood, and development of harm prevention and mitigation measures from potentially affected groups and other relevant stakeholders in the context of implementation of the AI system under evaluation.); Center for Democracy & Technology Comment at 26 ("[Human rights impact assessments] are intended to identify potential impacts of an AI system on human rights ranging from privacy and non-discrimination to freedom of expression and association."). - 237 See, e.g., Mozilla Open Source Audit Tooling (OAT) Comment at 7; ARC Comment at 5. - 238 NIST AI RMF Playbook, https://airc.nist.gov/AI RMF Knowledge Base/Playbook

 - Claim substantiation: Is the system fit for purpose in its intended, likely, or actual deployment context?
-Are the processes, controls, and performance of the system as claimed? - Performance to acceptable risk levels with respect to all stakeholders: Has the system mitigated risks to a sufficient degree according to independent evaluators and/or appropriate benchmarks? - Data quality: Is the data used in the system's design, development, training, testing, and operation: - Of adequate provenance and quality; - Of adequate relevance and breadth; and - Governed by adequate data governance standards? - Process controls: Are there adequate controls in the entity developing or deploying the system: - To ensure that worker, consumer, community and other stakeholder perspectives were adequately solicited and incorporated into the development, deployment, post-deployment review, and/or modification process; - To ensure periodic monitoring and review of the system's operation; - To ensure adequate remediation of any new risks; and - To ensure that there is internal review by a sufficiently empowered decisionmaker not directly involved in the system's development or operation?
+Are the processes, controls, and performance of the system as claimed? - Performance to acceptable risk levels with respect to all stakeholders: Has the system mitigated risks to a sufficient degree according to independent evaluators and/or appropri ate benchmarks? - Data quality: Is the data used in the system's design, development, training, testing, and operation: - Of adequate provenance and quality; - Of adequate relevance and breadth; and - Governed by adequate data governance standards? - Process controls: Are there adequate controls in the entity developing or deploying the system: - To ensure that worker, consumer, community and other stakeholder perspectives were adequately solicited and incorporated into the development, deployment, post-deployment review, and/or modification process; - To ensure periodic monitoring and review of the system's operation; - To ensure adequate remediation of any new risks; and - To ensure that there is internal review by a sufficiently empowered decisionmaker not directly involved in the system's development or operation? - Communication: - Was there appropriate and sufficient documentation throughout the lifecycle of the AI system and its components to enable an evaluator to answer the previous auestions? - Has the developer or deployer made sufficient disclosure about the use of AI, and about training data, system characteristics, outputs, and limitations, to stakeholders, including in plain language? - Is the AI system sufficiently interpretable and explainable that stakeholders can interrogate whether its outputs are - Is the developer or deployer adequately contributing to an adverse incident database?